alanxzhou/alanxzhou.github.io/_projects/2020-3-10-poeticai.md

 [^1]: link to Dawit's github or linkedin

-The model was created by fine tuning the GPT-2[^2] small and medium models on the Gutenberg Poetry Corpus[^3].
-It required a lot of parameter tuning and failed poems to get results that look reasonable (see below).
+The model is created by fine tuning the GPT-2[^2] small and medium models on the Gutenberg Poetry Corpus[^3].
+It requires a lot of parameter tuning and failed poems to get results that look reasonable (see below).
+In parameter tuning, we encountered a lot of the same problems that Deepmind encountered, namely that for temperature values that are too low, the model tends to repeat itself over and over agin.
+Also, the model doesn't know to stop generating words, so the output has to be cutoff at an arbitrary predefined length.

 [^2]: <a href="https://openai.com/blog/better-language-models/">https://openai.com/blog/better-language-models/</a>

 [^3]: <a href="https://github.com/aparrish/gutenberg-poetry-corpus">https://github.com/aparrish/gutenberg-poetry-corpus</a>

 Check out the colab notebook we ran our code in <a href="https://colab.research.google.com/drive/1KyOQga7G-NivE7QUPRnzGnBjsaLXy6LG">here</a>.
-Scroll down to check out some of the poetry we generated.
+Scroll down to check out some of the poetry we generated!

 ---
 ## Poetry samples